Saturday, April 20, 2024

 rrdtool

-RRDtool is an open source data logging and graphing system that makes managing time-series data like CPU load, temperatures, etc., easy to comprehend through its graphical format.
-With this tool, you can quickly access vital RRD data in a clear visual representation.
+RRDtool is an open source data logging and graphing system for managing time-series data like CPU load, temperatures, etc. You can extract RRD data using this tool for an easily understandable graphical format.

 57. Df – Disk Free